Shimady563/cofee-shop-app/README.md

 # cofee-shop-app
-A web application of an imaginary cofee shop
+A web application of an imaginary coffee shop